opendistro/for-elasticsearch-docs/docs/knn/index.md

 ```
  "source": "doc[params.field].size() == 0 ?
 0 : 1 / (1 + l2Squared(params.query_value, doc[params.field]))",
 ```
-Since the score can only be positive, the above script will rank non-vector field documents lower than others.
+Since the score can only be positive, the above script will rank non-vector field documents lower than others